Agriculture in Indonesia: Deforestation

 The deforestation in Indonesia is caused by logging industry, either legal or illegal, and in turn also contributed by the conversion of natural rainforest into agricultural lands, especially palm oil plantation.
-The large-scale expansion of palm oil plantations has been accused as the culprit behind the clearance of Indonesian rainforests, which destroyed critical habitat for endangered species like rhinos, elephants, tigers and orangutans.
+The large-scale expansion of palm oil plantations has been a main driver for clearance of Indonesian rainforests, which destroyed critical habitat for endangered species like rhinos, elephants, tigers and orangutans.
 Much of this endemic species have been pushed to the verge of extinction.
 This practice has raised international scrutiny on palm oil industry in Indonesia, especially from World Wide Fund for Nature, and raised the demand on sustainable palm oil production and certification.

+Moreover, an increase in demand for wood pellets for biomass energy in both Europe and Asia, has led to a significant increase in extraction of forest materials for export.
+A 2024 study found that 99% of the demand for these biomass products came from the expansion of "green energy" policies dependent on biomass in Japan and South Korea.

 Forest and plantation fires

 Indonesian palm oil plantations' poor practice and poor environmental responsibility, has led to massive haze problem annually.
 Since 1997 Indonesia has been struggling to contain forest fires, especially on the islands of Sumatra and Kalimantan.
 Haze occurs annually during the dry season and is largely caused by illegal agricultural fires due to slash-and-burn practices in Indonesia, especially in the provinces of South Sumatra and Riau on Indonesia's Sumatra island, and Kalimantan on Indonesian Borneo.
 The haze that occurred in 1997 was one of the most severe; dense hazes occurred again in 2005, 2006, 2009, 2013, and the worst was in 2015, killing dozens of Indonesians as a result of respiratory illnesses and road accidents due to poor visibility.